strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 <SideBySideColumn >

 Our goal is to:
-- create a new service file for the Email single type,
+- create a new service file for the "Email" single type,
 - declare a `send()` method for this service,
 - grab the sender address stored in the Email single type using the [Entity Service API](/dev-docs/api/entity-service),
-- use email details (recipient's address, subject, and email body) passed when invoking to the service send an email using the [Email plugin](/dev-docs/plugins/email) and a previously configured [provider](/dev-docs/providers).
+- use email details (recipient's address, subject, and email body) passed when invoking the service's `send()` method to send an email using the [Email plugin](/dev-docs/plugins/email) and a previously configured [provider](/dev-docs/providers).

 </SideBySideColumn>